lindehaven/TED/README.md

 This version is for a Z80 CPU and runs under CP/M or RSX180.
 Can edit files larger than the available RAM, up to approx 1Mbyte.

+This version also supports syntax highlighting for the Zilog Z80 assembly language.
+Please read ZED.MD for further information.